 You want to make things as easy as possible for a young learner, luckily there are many tips out there for teaching chess to kids.
 These are general knowledge that I have compiled into an article.

-This is why I’m going to share the most popular things that I’ve learned to make the task less daunting.
+Today i’m going to share the most popular things that I’ve learned (and heard) to make the task less daunting.
 Here are the steps to effectively teach chess to kids:

 1.)
 Choose a set with big spaces